joudaon/vagrant-devops/README.md

 - [gradle](https://gradle.org/) - Gradle is an open-source build automation tool focused on flexibility and performance.
 - [helm](https://helm.sh/) - Helm is the best way to find, share, and use software built for Kubernetes.
 - [intellij](https://www.jetbrains.com/idea/) - IntelliJ is an integrated development environment (IDE) written in Java for developing computer software.
+- [k9s](https://k9scli.io/) - K9s is a terminal based UI to interact with your Kubernetes clusters.
+The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - kubectl, allows you to run commands against Kubernetes clusters.
 - [maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
 - [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - Minikube is a tool that runs a single-node Kubernetes cluster in a virtual machine on your personal computer.